-Last summer, I spent a week in the Bugaboos.
-It was my second time visiting the climbing mecca and I divided my time ascending granite spires and spending rest days in Applebee Dome Campground.
-We’d come on the tail end of the high season and I began to notice a few things.
+It was just my second climbing trip to the Bugaboos.
+I spent my days in this climbing mecca ascending granite spires and resting in the Applebee Dome Campground.
+It was the tail end of the peak season and I began to notice a few things.
 Several visitors had left trash behind in empty bear lockers.
 Snow had melted on the col, revealing human waste.
-It was clear that despite the park’s diligent preservation efforts – including the provision of pit toilets and designated campgrounds – heavy seasonal crowds were degrading the fragile alpine landscape, and much of it felt avoidable.
+The park commits to preservation by providing resources like pit toilets and clearly designated campgrounds.
+Yet, heavy seasonal crowds were still degrading the fragile alpine landscape, and much of it felt avoidable.

 More people are spending time outside than ever before.
 In its annual outdoor participation report, the Outdoor Industry Association documented a net increase of 1.7 million people participating in outdoor activities from 2016 to 2017.
 An individual outdoor enthusiast very often lives an eco-friendly outdoor lifestyle, but environmental impact is a numbers game.
 Individual efforts are overshadowed by the sheer volume of those seeking outdoor experiences.
 We’re loving places to death.
-To ensure the livelihood of our beloved natural playgrounds, we need to become better environmental stewards ourselves and get our friends and community on board as well.
+To ensure the well-being of our beloved natural playgrounds, we need to become better environmental stewards ourselves and get our friends and community on board as well.

 Exploring the backcountry requires owning the proper equipment.
 Outdoor lovers are often regarded as gear junkies – and I’m no exception.
 The more time you spend outdoors, the faster your gear wears out and you need to replace it.
 If you’re new to a sport, it’s tempting to save money and invest in low-quality products.
 But buying gear meant to last is more economical in the long run.
 It’s also more eco-friendly — reducing the number of tents, pads, and sleeping bags that end up in landfills.
 Therm-a-Rest designs and manufactures sleeping pads meant to last a lifetime.
-I’ve been resting on my NeoAir XTherm for years and have yet needed to repair it- despite countless nights bivvying in the alpine.
+I’ve been resting on my NeoAir XTherm for years and despite countless nights bivvying in the alpine, I have not yet needed to repair it.

 While you can’t use all outdoor gear forever, you can choose to repurpose retired equipment instead of throwing it away.
 As a climber, regularly replacing my rope and soft goods is a measure of safety.
 Retired climbing ropes make for aesthetic rugs, dog leashes, beer coozies, and more — the possibilities are endless.
 It’s popular for snow sports lovers to turn retired skis and snowboards into Adirondack chairs, benches, shelves, and rustic home decor.